16 min read

 6. Sugar Calendar

-Sugar Calendar is the lightest-weight option in this list.
+Sugar Calendar is the lightest-weight paid option in this list.
 It focuses on exactly one job: a clean, fast, accessible event calendar for WordPress.
 No ticket engine, no speaker management, no booking flow.
 Just events, categories, calendar views, and recurring event support.
 The plugin is developed by the Sandhills Development team (the same developers behind Easy Digital Downloads and AffiliateWP), so code quality and long-term maintenance reliability are high.
 Sugar Calendar Pro adds event ticketing via Stripe in a tightly scoped add-on.

 7. BuddyPress Events / Community Events in BuddyX and Reign